continuouspipe/continuouspipe/documentation/content/configuration/wait-statuses.md

     # ...
 ```

-That way, the tide will be failed if the received status from the given 3rd party do not match the expected state, `success` from Scrutinizer in this example.
+The tide will be failed if the received status from the given third party service does not match the expected state - `success` from Scrutinizer in this example.